Best Pool Cleaning Tools – The Essentials

 Ideally you want one that is long enough for you to easily reach the halfway point from the side of the pool without you needing to bend.
 So when you buy one, buy a pretty decent one.
 It will last many years so you will get value from it.

-I now use this JED pool tools 16-foot pole, which is available on Amazon, and have had no problems with it.
+I now use this Professional 16 Foot Telescopic Aluminum Swimming Pool Pole, which is available on Amazon, and have had no problems with it.
 You can also buy a package containing a telescopic pole, skimmer net and brush at this link.

 4. Pool skimmer net